SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us022/01.requirements-engineering/Readme.md

 >
 > **Answer:** For the current proof-of-concept there is no need to distinguish between recurring and occasional tasks.

-> **Question:** When the GSM plans a task (that was previously in To-Do) into the Agenda, what aditional data/information does he need to input when planning?
+> **Question:** When the GSM plans a task (that was previously in To-Do) into the Agenda, what additional data/information does he need to input when planning?
 >
 > **Answer:** The starting date for the task.
 Later the GSM will be able to add the Team and vehicles (if required).